mirage/mirage-decks/slides/ml14/content.md

 ## Extensibility

-Anyone can extend the eDSL, just need to (1) defined a abstract type corresponding to the module type and (2) define a CONFIGURABLE implementation and pack-it using first class modules:
+Anyone can extend the eDSL with new devices:

+- define an abstract type corresponding to the module type signature (e.g. NETWORK or TCPV4 or KV_RO).
+- define a CONFIGURABLE implementation and pack it using first class modules to generate a new impl type.

 ```
 val implementation: 'a -> 'b -> (module CONFIGURABLE with type t = 'b) -> 'a impl